maithilee24/maithilee24/README.md

 # Hello there 👋 I'm Maithilee Pardhi

 ## 💫 About Me
-I'm Maithilee Pardhi, a passionate full stack web developer currently in my pre-final year pursuing a Bachelor's degree in Electronics and Communication Engineering at the National Institute of Technology, Patna.
+I'm Maithilee Pardhi, a passionate full stack web developer currently in my final year pursuing a Bachelor's degree in Electronics and Communication Engineering at the National Institute of Technology, Patna.
 I'm deeply enthusiastic about learning new web technologies and have a strong passion for problem solving, which fuels my interest in competitive programming.
 Beyond coding, I love playing badminton and expressing my creativity through drawing and digital design.
 Currently, I'm focused on enhancing my backend development skills to build more robust applications.

 ## 🛠️ Tech Stack